 Special Instructions to Applicants

-To be considered for this position, applicants must submit a complete application.
-Complete applications must include an online application, a cover letter and resume that specifically addresses how the applicant meets the minimum and preferred qualifications for this position, and answers to both of the following supplemental questions:
+To be considered for this position applicants must submit a complete application.
+Complete applications must include an online application, a cover letter and resume that specifically addresses how the candidate meets the minimum and preferred qualifications for this position, and answers to all three of the following supplemental questions: